US would bar full ban on trans athletes but allow exceptions

 Under the Education Department's proposed rule, no school or college that receives federal funding would be allowed to impose a “one-size-fits-all” policy that categorically bans trans students from playing on sports teams consistent with their gender identity.
 Such policies would be considered a violation of Title IX.

-Still, it leaves room for schools to develop team eligibility rules that could ultimately result in restrictions around trans athletes’ participation.
+Still, the proposal leaves room for schools to develop team eligibility rules that could ultimately result in restrictions around trans athletes’ participation.

 That would be allowed only if it serves “important educational objectives,” such as fairness in competition and reduction of injury risks.